MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 4. When a configuration change is detected, each app, flow, and chatbot is evaluated to see if it violates the policy.
 5. If a violation occurs, the app, flow, or chatbot is put in to a _suspended_ or _quarantine_ state so that it can't operate.
 6. Connections are scanned.
 If the policy blocks the whole connector then the connection is set to a _disabled_ state so that it can't operate.
-7. Any resources which are running and attempting to use a disabled connection, fail at runtime.
+7. Any resources which are running and attempting to use an inactive connection, fail at runtime.

 > [!Important]
 > Runtime enforcement relies on the state of the connection.
-If it's not yet disabled or has not yet been scanned, then the connection can still be executed at runtime without error.
+If it's not yet inactivated or has not yet been scanned, then the connection can still be executed at runtime without error.

 ## Latency considerations
 The time it takes to effectively implement data policies varies from customer to customer based on their volume of environments and resources within those environments.
 The more apps, flows, and chatbots a customer has the longer it takes for policy changes to take full effect.
 For the most extreme cases, the latency for full enforcement is 24 hours.
 In most cases it is within an hour.